wellposed/numerical/README.md

 #note

-this library is **pre release** and not ready for general circulation or use or even reading. that will change soon though.
+this library is **pre alpha release** so not all examples / codes may work as expected.

-**please understand that the current code base is changing faster than an underwater sand castle in a hurricane**
+That said, the current api should be enough to prototype and typecheck algorithms.